If you’re looking for questions to ask recruiters, you’ve come to the right place.

 This can help identify some potential mistakes that candidates have exhibited, whether it’s on a resume or during an interview.

-This type of question is designed to find out how good they are at their job, and if you should trust them and work with them.
+Note: The next five questions are designed to find out how good they are at their job, and if you should trust them and work with them.

 These questions are especially important when working with an “agency recruiter” (a recruiter that helps multiple employers hire people, and doesn’t work directly for the company you’re trying to get a job at).